Criticism of McDonald's: Corporate practices

 In 2006, an unsanctioned McDonald's Video Game by Italian group Molleindustria was released online.
 It is a parody of the business practices of the corporate giant, taking the guise of a tycoon style business simulation game.
 In the game, the player plays the role of a McDonald's CEO, choosing whether or not to use controversial practices like genetically altered cow feed, plowing over rainforests, and corrupting public officials.
 McDonald's issued a statement distancing itself from the game.

 In January 2014, McDonald's was accused of having used a series of tax maneuvers to avoid taxes in France.
-French authorities have billed McDonald's France in 2016 for 300 million euros for unpaid taxes on profit.
+French authorities have fined McDonald's France in 2016 300 million euros for unpaid taxes on profit.

 In April 2020, McDonald's apologized after footage showing a notice that was being displayed inside one of its restaurants in China saying that "black people are not allowed to enter."

 In October 2020, the Azerbaijan branch of McDonald's was criticized for Facebook and Instagram posts endorsing Azerbaijan's military actions against Armenia in Nagorno-Karabakh.
 While McDonald's restaurants exist in Armenia, as of January 2020, none of them were franchises of the global chain.

 June 2023 saw McDonald's receive scrutiny for removing and replacing content on the fan-run McDonald's Wiki on Fandom with advertising.
 The company paid Fandom an undisclosed amount to temporarily replace the page about Grimace, which originally detailed the history of the character, into an advertisement promoting the chain's Grimace Shake.
 The decision was vocally protested by Nathan Steinmetz, author of the Grimace article, arguing that the effort he placed into sourcing and writing the article was thrown down the drain in order to promote the product.
 Steinmetz further credited wikis as among the last places where people share knowledge unconditionally, stating to multiple outlets that the move by Fandom set a "really bad precedent that an IP holder can approach Fandom or whoever and have user generated content basically ‘suppressed’ and replaced with a press release".

 In April 2024, a McDonald's in Nantong, China apologized to a customer after the word "shǎbī" was written on his receipt for a refund.
 They assured the employee responsible has been reprimanded, and promised to improve staff training and customer service procedures.

 Although McDonald's has a policy against abuse of staff, reports in the UK have shown numerous cases of sexual and racial abuse by managers towards younger employees.